 We love our kids and want to do right by them.
 We definitely don’t want to screw them up!
-And yet, there’s so much going around about how we shouldn’t say “no” to our kids.
-Does saying “no” to your kids make you a Negative Nancy or a Mean Mom?
-Let’s dig in…
+And yet, there’s so much going around about how we shouldn’t say “no” to our kids, but should we avoid saying no?

 “Don’t hit your sister.”

 “Don’t go down the hall because the baby is sleeping.”